Care management software: Overview and 10 options for 2026

 - Performance visualization tracks and displays provider performance to aid in clinical improvement efforts.

-Care management software saves time and reduces costs with the above features.
-With continued use, your team can refine its operational efficiency and focus on caring for your patients instead of chasing data points.
+Care management software saves time and reduces costs.
+With continued use, your team can refine its operational efficiency and focus on patient care.

-Enhancing data integration: Care management software makes patient information accessible to the teams that need it, fostering collaboration between payers and providers
+- Data aggregation: Care management software makes patient information accessible to the teams that need it, fostering collaboration between payers and providers.

-Reducing healthcare costs: AI-powered predictive modeling helps payers identify preventable health events, like hospital readmissions, and helps providers intervene proactively
+- Cost reduction: AI-powered predictive modeling helps payers identify preventable health events, like hospital readmissions, and helps providers intervene proactively.

-Automating workflows: From patient outreach to decision-making, care management platforms reduce administrative burden by automating repetitive tasks
+- Workflow automation: From patient outreach to decision-making, care management platforms reduce administrative burden by automating repetitive tasks.

 Arcadia

-Arcadia’s library of care management applications equips teams to effectively manage transitional care, chronic care, and non-clinical care coordination with confidence.
+With data-driven tools that help care management teams scale their programs, Arcadia leads the care management software market.
+Arcadia’s library of care management applications equips teams to confidently manage transitional, chronic, and non-clinical care coordination.
 These solutions include:

-Analytics dashboards: Visualize patient data, share reports with key stakeholders, and evaluate organizational performance using Arcadia’s growing library of healthcare intelligence dashboards.
+- Analytics dashboards: Visualize patient data, share reports with key stakeholders, and evaluate organizational performance in a single, centralized location.

-Unified SDoH data: Gain a holistic view of your patients, including information about their lives outside hospital walls.
-Utilize SDoH data to contextualize patient health and develop a comprehensive treatment plan that drives improved outcomes.
+- Unified SDoH data: Gain a holistic view of your patients, including information about their lives outside hospital walls, to contextualize patient health and develop comprehensive treatment plans.

-Patient stratification: Identify high-risk patients and intervene swiftly to close care gaps.
-Arcadia’s Patient Registry equips health teams to assess risk profiles in light of demographic details, cost information, and other relevant factors.
+- Patient stratification: Identify high-risk patients and intervene swiftly to close care gaps.
+Arcadia’s Patient Registry equips health teams to assess risk profiles based on demographic details, cost information, and other relevant factors.

 Arcadia enables you to align your team and access the information you need at the point of care.
-Our robust data set and predictive analytics help guide your team through every step of the care journey, supporting informed and productive action while recouping time and maximizing resources.
+Our robust dataset and analytics help guide your team through every step of the care journey, supporting informed and productive action while recouping time and maximizing resources.

 Vim